Central Library of Astan Quds Razavi: History

-There is no information about the exact date of the establishment of the library of Asta- Quds - Razvi.
-Some consider the endowment date (974 AD) of the oldest Quran to the Holy Shrine of Imam Reza (AS) by a person called Ali Ibn Simjour, as the year of establishment date of the library of Asta- Quds - Razvi (or recitation place of Quran).
+There is no information about the exact date of the establishment of the library of Astan Quds Razvi.
+Some consider the endowment date (974 AD) of the oldest Quran to the Imam Reza shrine by a person called Ali Ibn Simjour, as the year of establishment date of the library of Astan Quds Razvi (or recitation place of Quran).
 It can also be assumed from some extant documents concerning the endowments that the library was open to the public and used by them in 1457 AD.
 From about 1737 AD, a special place was allocated to the library but a serious attention was paid to it in the early period of 20th century.
 However, an increasing inclination of using the library by the researches and scholars, prompted a faster growth to the library.

 Although the location of the library has been changed many times over years, it has always remained in the vicinity of the Holy Shrine.